opensoars/f_/readme.md

     // ...
   }).on('error', function (err){
     // With this function call we still add errors to the stack,
-    // but immediately retry it if wanted return self.retryThis('http.get error', err);
+    // but immediately retry the current function return self.retryThis('http.get error', err);
   });
 };